ETHEREAL-Research-Group/HoloPlace/README.md

 # Repository for ACM IUI '24 Paper Submission

-Welcome to the repository for our paper submission to ACM SUI '23.
+This is the corresponding repository for the paper published in ACM IUI24: [https://doi.org/10.1145/3640543.3645153].
+Please cite the paper if you intend to use the data or the code.

 This README outlines the structure and details of our dataset.

 **Scenario IDs:**
 - Scenario 1: `1c54d7`